 Her strategy outlines actions related to the focal points and will be implemented in the course of the next two years.

 She also launched the No Women No Panel Campaign, supported by other commissioners, an initiative which aims to bring awareness on gender balanced in panels.
 She committed to participating in panels she is invited to only if there are at least two of the underrepresented gender.

 Commissioner Gabriel also presented the special prize to a project that promotes digital skills for women and girls at the Digital Skills Awards 2017 to highlight this issue in all possible opportunities.

-Women are under-represented at all levels in the ICT sector in Europe.
-The ICT sector is rapidly growing, creating hundreds of thousands of new jobs every year.
-Despite an increasing demand for ICT related skills and the soaring unemployment – EU is projected to have a lack of 900 000 skilled ICT workers in 2020.
+Women are under-represented at all levels in the digital sector in Europe.
+Although the digital sector is rapidly growing, creating hundreds of thousands of new jobs every year, the share of women in this sector is decreasing.
+Despite an increasing demand for ICT related skills and the soaring unemployment – EU is projected to have a high shortage of digital skills by 2020.

 The study published in 2013 on Women active in the ICT Sector shed light on the prevailing problem of the negative trend of women's participation in the digital sector.
 With a growing need for diversity and innovation in an increasingly digitalised world, this issue needs to be emphasized even more.